Shuffle Algebras and Non-Commutative Probability for Pairs of Faces: A M obius category of (translucent) words

-In this section we introduce the categorical setting underlying the rest of the paper.
+In this section, we introduce the categorical setting underlying the rest of the paper.
 This categorical underpinning is reminiscent of the one underlying operads, but it differs in the fact that the collections are indexed by words in $\{\LL, \RR\}^{\star}$.
 This is necessary for formalizing the composition of bipartitions and words on random variables in a two-faced probability space.
-Indeed, in the single-faced case, the integers code the number of inputs, but here we additionally have to take the left-right structure into account.
+In the single-faced case, integers are sufficient to address the operad's inputs, but here we additionally have to take the left-right structure into account.

-When trying to define composition between noncrossing bipartitions, drawing their diagrams hints at a suitable set of \emph{inputs}: given a noncrossing bipartition $(\pi, \alpha)$, each segment connecting two consecutive points for the standard order $\stdl_{\alpha}$ can be thought of as an input into which one can insert a certain type of noncrossing bipartition.
-For example, into a segment bounded by two left points, one can certainly insert a noncrossing partition of a set all of whose points are also left in order to obtain a new noncrossing bipartition.
-However, there is a certain ambiguity in composing two noncrossing bipartitions this way that is demonstrated in \Cref{fig:ambiguity}.
-In order to remove this ambiguity, one has to choose the relative positions of the newly inserted points and the right points that sit between the two boundary points of the input-segment (with respect to the natural order).
+When trying to define a composition of noncrossing bipartitions, drawing their diagrams hints at a suitable set of \emph{inputs}: given a noncrossing bipartition $(\pi, \alpha)$, each segment connecting two consecutive points for the necklace order $\stdl_{\alpha}$ can be thought of as an input into which one can insert a certain type of noncrossing bipartition.
+For example, in a segment bounded by two left points, one can certainly insert a noncrossing partition of a set all of whose points are also on the left, in order to obtain a new noncrossing bipartition.
+However, there is a certain ambiguity in composing two noncrossing bipartitions this way that is demonstrated in Figure~\ref{fig:ambiguity}.
+In order to address the ambiguity in this example, one has to choose the relative positions of the newly inserted points and the right-sided points that sit between the two boundary points of the input segment (with respect to the natural order).
 Such an ordering will be picked by adding \emph{placeholders} to the inserted bipartitions, whose sole purpose is to settle the aforementioned ambiguities in composing bipartitions.

-In \Cref{subsec:category-of-translucent-words} we introduce \emph{translucent words} which form the morphisms of a category $\SWc$.
-Collections of sets indexed by translucent words form a monoidal category introduced in \Cref{subsec:monoidalindexedmord-set}.
-The same holds for collections of vector spaces indexed by translucent words, those are discussed in \Cref{subsec:monoidalindexedmord-vect}.
+In Section~\ref{subsec:category-of-translucent-words}, we introduce \emph{translucent words} which form the morphisms of a category $\SWc$.
+Collections of sets indexed by translucent words form a monoidal category introduced in Section~\ref{subsec:monoidalindexedmord-set}.
+The same holds for collections of vector spaces indexed by translucent words, which are discussed in Section~\ref{subsec:monoidalindexedmord-vect}.